jhqtok/ExperimentFramework/docs/user-guide/error-handling.md

 }
 ```

-In this case, both trials fail and the exception propagates:
+In this case, both conditions fail and the exception propagates:

 ```
 1. Try NewPaymentProvider -> Throws
-2. Try StripePayment (default) -> Throws
+2. Try StripePayment (control) -> Throws
 3. Propagate exception to caller
 ```

-## RedirectAndReplayAny Policy
+## TryAny Policy

-The redirect-and-replay-any policy tries all registered trials in sequence until one succeeds.
+The try-any policy tries all registered conditions in sequence until one succeeds.

 ### When to Use